Ambuj97/Deep-Tracking/Documentation/Code Documentation/KalmanNet-Dataset/Extended_Data.md

-Note: Documentation of DecimateData, Decimate_and_perturbate_Data, getObs, Short_Traj_Split methods are remaining.
+Note: Documentation of DecimateData, Decimate_and_perturbate_Data, getObs, Short_Traj_Split methods is remaining.